vercel-support/johnny.sh/content/markdown-pages/uses.md

 # Gear I Use

-Honestly, it's the gear that keeps me going in this code world.
+Honestly, it's the gear that keeps me going in this cold world.

 #### Software Development